aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_addintegereliminationrows.rst

 .. note::

-    -  Rows and columns added before for *elimNo* will be deleted first.
+    -  Rows and columns added before for *refNo* will be deleted first.

     -  If the GMP contains only binary variables then only one row will be added; if the GMP contains general integer variables then several